-Shareholders are asked to ratify the selection of Deloitte & Touche LLP as independent auditors for the Company for the fiscal year ending December 31, 1998.
+Shareholders are asked to ratify the selection of Deloitte & Touche LLP as independent auditors for the Company for the fiscal year ending December 31, 1999.
 Unless instructed otherwise, it is the intention of the persons named in the accompanying Proxy to vote shares represented by properly executed Proxies for ratification of the selection of Deloitte & Touche LLP as independent auditors.

-Deloitte & Touche LLP audited the books and records of the Company for the fiscal years ended December 31, 1995, 1996 and 1997.
+Deloitte & Touche LLP has audited the books and records of the Company for the fiscal years ended December 31, 1996, 1997 and 1998.
 It is anticipated that representatives of Deloitte & Touche LLP will be present at the Annual Meeting.
-Such representatives will have the opportunity to make a statement, if they so desire, and are expected to be available to respond to appropriate questions from shareholders.
+The representatives will have the opportunity to make a statement, if they so desire, and are expected to be available to respond to appropriate questions from shareholders.